 Welcome to Gemini Universal

-A pet information website dedicated to the well being of feral cats, stray cats and shelter animals.
+A pet and animal information website dedicated to the well-being of feral cats, stray cats, shelter animals, and endangered species.
 Visit often and share with friends.

 "Stray Cat Strut" by the Stray Cats